OUR PEOPLE

 Molly Porter:

+Molly is a long-term Friend to Memory Gardens and she has been involved from the beginning.
 Molly is a Quaker with interest in Community, joint Stewardship of the land and care of one another.
-Over the years she has built important links between people on the ground especially in our first garden project which created an association between people on the autistic spectrum and people living with mental health issues in the neighboring café.
-She has also methodically and carefully sourced and shared relevant news items and film links connected to our interest in Neuro-Diverse processes of thought, perception and experience.
+She built important links between Autistic people participating in our first garden project in Legard Road and people living with mental health issues in the neighboring cafĂ©.

 Dr Christina Macrae: